MohamedTaherMaalej/MohamedTaherMaalej/README.md

 ## Glad to see you here! &nbsp; ![Visitors](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2FMohamedTaherMaalej&countColor=%23263759&style=plastic&labelStyle=upper)

-I am an ICT engineer and a personal coach.
-I love programming and I try to help people set better goals, take more action, make better decisions, and make use of their natural strengths.

-As an ICT engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.

-That's why I like to make things that make a difference.
+👨‍💻 ICT & Multidisciplinary Engineering Student

+🚀 Passionate about Technology, Sports, and Adventure

+🌍 Welcome to my GitHub!
+I'm a dedicated ICT engineer and multidisciplinary engineering student with a strong passion for technology and a love for pushing boundaries in both the digital and physical realms.
+Here, you'll find a collection of my coding adventures, innovative projects, and a glimpse into my journey through the world of engineering.

+🏃‍♂️ Outside the world of coding, I'm a sports enthusiast who thrives on challenges and risk-taking.
+Whether I'm on the track, the mountains, or deep in the code, I always bring my passion for pushing limits and finding innovative solutions.

+🤝 Let's connect and collaborate on exciting projects, share insights, and make the world of technology and engineering even more thrilling!
+If you're up for an adventure, reach out and let's explore new horizons together.

+🌐 Explore my code and follow my journey.
+Don't hesitate to get in touch if you're as excited about technology, sports, and adventure as I am!

 <img align="right" alt="GIF" src="https://github.com/MohamedTaherMaalej/MohamedTaherMaalej/blob/main/coding.gif" width="408" height="318" />

 ### Talking about Personal Stuffs:

-- 👨‍🎓 I'm a **Junior ICT Engineering Student**
+- 👨‍💻 I'm an **ICT & Multidisciplinary Engineering Student**.
-- 🔭 I’m currently working on a personal project "**MLINYB**"
+- 🔭 I’m exploring **Artificial intelligence**, **Data Science**, and **Cybersecurity**.
-- 💬 Ask me about anything, I am happy to help
+- 💬 Feel free to reach out to me, I am happy to help.
 - 🌱 I'm currently learning:
+  - Cybersecurity concepts and practices.
-  - Data Structures and Algorithms.
+  - Blockchain technology and cryptocurrency.
-  - Problem Solving.
 - 📬 How to reach me: [mohamedtahermaalej@gmail.com](mailto:mohamedtahermaalej@gmail.com)
 - 📝 [Resume](https://drive.google.com/file/d/1iqeB4vIg8knjMk-8lYP9JRvI7Juh0FBm/view?usp=sharing).
 - 💪 This is where I write, code and solve problems: